 Keep mementos of summer beach vacations nearby when you combine seashells and succulents in a shadowbox.
-This nifty project can be created in an afternoon and can be displayed in two ways: as wall art or as a centerpiece on your porch or covered patio.
+This nifty project can be created in an afternoon and can be displayed as wall art or as a centerpiece on your porch or covered patio.

 The seashells and succulents together create a coastal cottage vibe, just right for your favorite place to relax.

 Starting with a shadow box, create a back with poultry netting and add a pocket of coir that will hold the soil for succulents.
 Finish with seashells and rocks.
 At this point, you have a coastal cottage centerpiece.
 To make wall art, secure with more poultry netting and display.

 - Shadow box

 - Poultry netting